 You can find more details here as the event gets closer!

 Feel free to respond to this email with any questions, or call John Bachman 410-499-1570

-Baltimore City will host an event presenting and celebrating the work done by students in the Project Lead the Way (PLTW) Engineering Design and Development (EDD) course at six city high schools!
+Baltimore City will host two events presenting and celebrating the work done by students in the Project Lead the Way (PLTW) Engineering Design and Development (EDD) course at five city high schools!

 Patterson High School

 Edmondson-Westside High School

 Western High School

 With special thanks to our partners who sponsored or helped with these events: